We offer unique training for a new cadre of future-facing interdisciplinary researchers.

 Damien Borowiec; PhD is looking at the relationship between energy use and computational processing.
 Cloud computer farms consume nearly 7% of the worlds energy, yet computer scientists do not make energy a central concern of their research.
 Damien is investigating how the energy used in some processing task can be a factor in the design of that task as well as a concern made visible to users of computer power.
 The thesis, in computer science, is part of the energy theme in the MSF.

 Christina's PhD is in the area of human-computer interaction (HCI) and looks at office building automation from a socio-technical standpoint.
-The goal is to understand the energy saving potential of office building automation and how it is shaped by both the technical possibilities and impact on building users.
+The goal is to understand the energy saving potential of office building automation, taking into account the energy footprint of the underlying system and response of building users.
 For this research, Christina is using the Energy Information System at Lancaster University.

 Improving light harvesting in silicon through alkyl and chromophore direct attachment